isaac-mcfadyen/d1-console/README.md

 ## CI/CD

-- If you wish to use D1 Console in CI/CD pipelines, the flag `--execute` can be used to immediately execute a command passed in (e.g. `--execute "SELECT * FROM USERS;"`, make sure to include a semicolon at the end).
+- If you wish to use D1 Console in CI/CD pipelines, the flag `--execute` can be used to immediately execute a command passed in (e.g. `--execute "SELECT * FROM USERS"`).
 In addition, D1 Console will now prefer `CLOUDFLARE_ACCOUNT_ID` and `CLOUDFLARE_API_TOKEN` environment variables over the saved authentication (if any).

 ## Community